Rhinitis: Association between rhinitis and asthma

 Neurogenic inflammation produced by neuropeptides released from sensory nerve endings to the airways is a proposed common mechanism of association between both allergic and non-allergic rhinitis with asthma.
 This may explain higher association of rhinitis with asthma developing later in life.
 Environmental irritants acts as modulators of airway inflammation in these contiguous airways.
 Development of occupational asthma is often preceded by occupational rhinitis.
 Among the causative agents are flours, enzymes used in processing food, latex, isocyanates, welding fumes, epoxy resins, and formaldehyde.
 Accordingly, prognosis of occupational asthma is contingent on early diagnosis and the adoption of protective measures for rhinitis.

 Diagnosis

 The different forms of rhinitis are essentially diagnosed clinically.
 Vasomotor rhinitis is differentiated from viral and bacterial infections by the lack of purulent exudate and crusting.
 It can be differentiated from allergic rhinitis because of the absence of an identifiable allergen.

 Evidence has been published from a few health apps for mobile devices that show potential to assist in the diagnosis of rhinitis and rhinosinusitis and to evaluate management and treatment adherence.
 While this shows promise for clinical management, as of 2022 few had been validated in the scientific literature, and even fewer included considerations for multimorbidity.

-Prevention

-In the case of infectious rhinitis, vaccination against influenza viruses, COVID-19 virus, adenoviruses, measles, rubella, Streptococcus pneumoniae, Haemophilus influenzae, diphtheria, Bacillus anthracis, and Bordetella pertussis may help prevent it.